Now is the ideal time to get your affairs in order for the coming fire season.

 The Fire Act requires, among other things, that you have adequate fire breaks and firefighting equipment, but the goFPA or your broker can give you more detailed instruction on how the law applies to you.

 The Fire Act also requires that your staff are trained for an emergency situation.
-The winter months are a good time to organise training through the goFPA to ensure everyone is well prepared by the time fire season arrives.
+The spring months are a good time to organise training through the goFPA to ensure everyone is well prepared by the time fire season arrives.

 “Of course, knowing that you have adequate insurance also ensures peace of mind,” says Herman.
 “Talk to your broker and make sure that everything is in place, as it ought to be.”